Six Weeks: Production

-Golden Globe-nominated actress and ballet dancer Anne Ditchburn choreographed Healy's dance scenes, as well as appearing on camera as an assistant choreographer.
+Golden Globe-nominated actress and ballet dancer Anne Ditchburn choreographed Katherine Healy's dance scenes, as well as appearing on camera as an assistant choreographer.

 Release

 Six Weeks was released on December 17, 1982, in the United States, where it opened in tenth place and grossed $6.7 million.

 Reception

-The film was nominated for two Golden Globe Awards, one for Dudley Moore for Best Score and one for Katherine Healy as Best New Female Star of the Year.
-However, Mary Tyler Moore's performance earned a Razzie Award nomination for Worst Actress.
 Roger Ebert later named it one of the worst films of 1982.
 Gene Siskel however, liked the film, praising the performances from the leads and its go-for-broke sentiment.
 Ebert later related a story in which Siskel admitted that his review was influenced by his wife's pregnancy.